go-fair-us/go-fair-us.github.io/get-involved.md

   <li>Submit a guest <a href="https://github.com/go-fair-us/go-fair-us.github.io/blob/master/_drafts/contributing-instructions.md" title="Contributing Instructions">event and/or news blog post</a>.</li><br />
 </ul>

+<p>GO FAIR US is dedicated to <strong>providing a harassment-free experience for everyone</strong>, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
+We do not tolerate harassment of community members in any form and will take appropriate action should harassment occur.
+Respect, mindfulness, and awareness of potentially triggering content should be shown at all times.
+Sexual language and imagery is generally not appropriate for any venue, including meetings, presentations, and discussions.</p>

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">